EVerest/everest-core/docs/source/explanation/pnc-process.rst

 In essence, the Plug&Charge Authorization runs like any other authorization in EVerest, like local RFID authorization or remote authorization.
-Have a look at how the authorization process in EVerest in designed within the `TODO: Documentation of the Auth module <https://everest.github.io/nightly/_included/modules_doc/EvseSecurity.html#everest-modules-handwritten-auth>`_.
+Have a look at how the authorization process in EVerest in designed within the :ref:`Documentation of the Auth module <everest_modules_handwritten_Auth>`.

 ************************
 Involved EVerest modules